snimu/blog/contents/proposal-mtp-by-splitting/article.md

-# (Proposal) Multi Token Prediction by splitting hidden states
+# (Proposal) Multi Token Prediction by Splitting Hidden States

 I recently had a neat idea for Multi Token Prediction (MTP): splitting the output hidden states of our model into N chunks and predicting a different number of tokens ahead for each chunk using the same language head.